 Your Junior year teachers are most likely teaching your most rigorous high school courses.
 For that reason, Fall is the right time to consider your academic recommenders, and Spring is the right time to ask for their help.

-Check out each school’s policy on recommenders – do they want a counselor, teacher recommender or both?
-How many recommendation letters are you permitted to submit?
+Check out each college’s policy on recommenders – do they want a counselor, teacher recommender, or both?

-Consider a recommender in math/science and a recommender in the humanities (English, History, Foreign Language)
+Consider a recommender in math/science and a recommender in the humanities (English, History, Foreign Language).

-Write a letter formally asking them for their recommendation, including your application list, application type, date and program of study.
+Write a letter formally asking them for their recommendation, including your application list, application type, date, and program of study.

 Planning now for your recommendation letter strategy will help you minimize stress as you enter the next academic year.
 Think ahead!